TigerBSD/TigerBSD/benchmarks/iozone/README.md

 # iozone benchmarks

 ada0 on scbus0 corresponds to the HDD/SSD bay.
-ada1 on scbus1 corresponds to the CD/DVD tray.
+ada1 on scbus1 corresponds to the CD/DVD tray adapter bay.

 ## Table of Contents